 Combat in the game draws inspiration from Final Fantasy as well, taking part in a system reminiscent of the Active Time Battle system that was a signature of that series at the time.
 However, it does at least introduce some new twists.
 Battle scenes operate on a grid, and the player's characters are required to be adjacent to an enemy in order to attack them with a melee weapon, requiring them to Approach before they attack.
 However, enemies can also surround and gang up on the player, putting them at a disadvantage, so using the Retreat command to back up can spare them from heavy damage at times.
 Three different types of melee attack are available as well; Guarded attacks do relatively little damage but give your character a higher chance to dodge enemy strikes for his next turn, Aggressive attacks do heavy damage but leave your character vulnerable, and Normal attacks fall in the middle, doing average damage but not leaving your characters as open to attack as an Aggressive strike.
 Later in the game the player unlocks Twitch attacks, which allow for heavy damage if they are relatively adept at button-mashing.

 When all is said and done, Shadow Madness is nothing if not ambitious, with Craveyard seemingly attempting to make their own Final Fantasy VII on only a fraction of that game's budget.
-The end result is a very uneven experience, with clever bits of writing masked between a lot of just-passable gameplay and overall dated design.
+The end result is a very uneven experience, with clever bits of writing masked between a lot of just-barely-passable gameplay, pretty ugly graphics and overall generic design.
 If one can endure all of that in pursuit of its stronger points, then Shadow Madness is probably worth a look.
 But if not, those looking for a more satisfying experience on the whole have plenty of better options on the Playstation platform.

 Developer: Craveyard Studios